josepaulosa/A_B_Testing/README.md

 > **Definition**: A/B testing is a way to compare two versions of something to find out which performs better.
 It is one of the simplest forms of a randomized controlled experiment.<br>

-> **How it works**: the test works by showing to two groups of users (with equal or different number of partcipants), assigned at random, different versions of a product, drug, site, etc., and determining which version has most successful metrics (previously chosen according to the goals of the experiment. <br>
+> **How it works**: the test works by showing to two groups of users, assigned at random, different versions of a product, drug, site, etc., and determining which version has most successful metrics (previously chosen according to the goals of the experiment). <br>

 > **Technical characteristics**:
 > - Randomized controlled experiment.